VolodiaPG/penguin/README.md

+title: Penguin game : user documentation

 # Installation

 ## Docker

-Docker is required in order to set up the development environment, so it can work with VSCode.<br>
+Docker is required in order to set up the environment to launch the game.<br>
-_Note that for Windows, docker desktop will only work with Windows Pro!_
+_Note that for Windows, Docker desktop will only work with Windows Pro!_

 ## Setup